tair-opensource/TairHash/CMDDOC.md

 Command Description：

-> Scan the TairHash specified by the key, the scanning mode op can be >, >=, <, <=, ==, ^, $, and the result set can be filtered according to the pattern specified by MATCH while scanning, and the COUNT pair list can also be used The number of scans is limited.
-If not specified, the default value is 10.
-The SCAN/HSCAN of TairHash and Redis Yunsheng Hash are not the same.
-It does not have the concept of cursor.
-On the contrary, users can use subkey to directly locate the starting position of the scan.
-Compared with the cursor which is meaningless to business, subkey is more business-friendly .
-At the same time, the native Redis Hash scanning algorithm may return a large number of scanned fields when rehashing, but TaiHash does not have this problem.
-During the asymptotic scanning process, regardless of whether the field in TaiHash increases or decreases, the scanned fields are already scanned.
-The field will never be scanned and returned again.
+> Scan the TairHash specified by the key.

 Parameter：

 > key: The key used to find the TairHash
-> op: Used to locate the starting point of the scan, which can be:> (start from the first field greater than subkey), >= (start from the first field position greater than or equal to subkey), <(start from the first field less than subkey ), <= (start from the first field less than or equal to subkey), == (start from the first field equal to subkey), ^ (start from the first field), \$ (start from the last field)
-> subkey: The key used to search for the starting position of the scan.
-When op is ^ or $, the value will be ignored
+> cursor: Scan cursor, starting from 0, after each scan, it will return to the next scan cursor, until it returns 0 to indicate the end of the scan
 > MATCH: Rules for filtering scan results
 > COUNT: It is used to specify the number of fields in a single scan.
 Note that COUNT only represents the number of feilds of TairHash scanned each time.
 It does not mean that COUNT field result sets will be returned in the end.
 The size of the result set depends on the current fields in TaiHash.
 The number and whether to specify MATCH for filtering depends.
 The default value of COUNT is 10

 Return：

 > Returns an array with two elements.
-The first element of the array is a string, which represents the next field to be scanned after the end of this scan.
-If there is no field to scan after the end of this scan, then the element is empty String.
+The first element of the array is the cursor to be used in the next scan, and 0 means the end of the entire scan.
 The second array element is still an array, and the array contains all the field/values that are iterated this time.
 If an empty TairHash is found or TairHash does not exist, then both array elements are empty.

 **example：**